Alpacanm/PACL-CDR/README.md

 ![overview](https://github.com/Canyizl/PPA-for-CDR/blob/main/fig/introfig.png)

-**Abstract:** Cross-domain recommendation~(CDR) aims to suggest items from new domains that align with potential user preferences, based on their historical interactions.
-Existing methods primarily focus on acquiring item representations by discovering user preferences under specific, yet possibly redundant, item features.
-However, user preferences may be more strongly associated with interacted items at higher semantic levels, rather than specific item features.
-Consequently, this item feature-focused recommendation approach can easily become suboptimal or even obsolete when conducting CDR with disturbances of these redundant features.
-In this paper, we propose a novel Preference Prototype-Aware~(PPA) learning method to quantitatively learn user preferences while minimizing disturbances from the source domain.
-The PPA framework consists of two complementary components: a mix-encoder and a preference prototype-aware decoder, forming an end-to-end unified framework suitable for various real-world scenarios.
-The mix-encoder employs a mix-network to learn better general representations of interacted items and capture the intrinsic relationships between items across different domains.
-The preference prototype-aware decoder implements a learnable prototype matching mechanism to quantitatively perceive user preferences, which can accurately capture user preferences at a higher semantic level.
-This decoder can also avoid disturbances caused by item features from the source domain.
-The experimental results on public benchmark datasets in different scenarios demonstrate the superiority of the proposed PPA learning method compared to state-of-the-art counterparts.
-PPA excels not only in providing accurate recommendations but also in offering reliable preference prototypes.
+**Abstract:** Cross-domain recommendation (CDR) has garnered significant attention for its potential to mitigate data sparsity and cold-start issues by facilitating knowledge transfer from source to target domains.
+While recent contrastive CDR methods have attempted to address information heterogeneity and behavioral discrepancies via positive and negative pair construction, two persistent challenges remain: (1) popularity bias, where unpopular items are frequently misclassified as negative samples, resulting in an overemphasis on popular items and the neglect of unpopular items; and (2) over-reliance on overlapping users, which restricts the construction of positive and negative pairs, hinders the modeling of non-overlapping user preferences, and results in incomplete or biased knowledge transfer.

+To address these challenges, we propose a novel cross-domain recommendation framework, PACL-CDR, which incorporates a Debiasing Popularity Module (DPM) and an Intent Enhancement Module (IEM).
+(1) DPM leverages alignment and contrastive learning strategies to balance the feature representations of head and tail items, and further enhances semantic consistency between them by constructing cross-domain item tags.
+(2) IEM shifts the focus of knowledge transfer from overlapping users to underlying user intents, thereby strengthen user connections and facilitating preference modeling for non-overlapping users.
+Extensive experiments on four benchmark cross-domain recommendation datasets demonstrate that PACL-CDR consistently outperforms state-of-the-art baselines, validating its effectiveness and novelty.

 ## Datasets

-We use the datasets provided by [UniCDR](https://github.com/cjx96/UniCDR)
+We use the datasets provided by [DisenCDR](https://github.com/cjx96/DisenCDR)

-All used datasets can be downloaded at [WSDM2023-UniCDR-datasets](https://drive.google.com/drive/folders/1DCYiFU6GCVj681GKYUY2d_BJFln1-8gL?usp=share_link) (including 4 CDR scenarios: dual-user-intra, dual-user-inter, multi-item-intra, and multi-user-intra).
+All used datasets can be downloaded at [WSDM2023-UniCDR-datasets](https://drive.google.com/drive/folders/1DCYiFU6GCVj681GKYUY2d_BJFln1-8gL?usp=share_link)
 Note that all datasets are required to unzip in the root directory.